GLBRC/delila/README.md

 -f takes a genebank file

--c  is just a name which will create a text file to write any changes the program had to make to the sequence
+-c output file name, will create a text file to write any changes the program had to make to the sequence, due to base ambiguity.

 -o is the output file name, this is also the l1 file used with catal